Otoplasty in London & UK

 Prominent Ear Correction, also known as otoplasty, is a cosmetic surgery that aims to improve the appearance of the ears by changing their size, shape, or position.
 This procedure can have a significant impact on a person’s appearance and self-confidence, and the results can last a lifetime.
 For people who are self-conscious about their ears, whether it’s due to protruding or bat-like ears, or simply feeling their ears are too large, otoplasty can be a life-changing option.
 Children who are being teased or bullied due to the appearance of their ears may also benefit from this surgery.

 Centre for Surgery is a leading provider of otoplasty, offering a range of options to help patients achieve their desired look.
 During the surgery, the surgeon will make incisions behind the ear, reshape the cartilage, and reposition the ear closer to the head, creating a more natural appearance.
-The procedure is typically performed on an outpatient basis under local anesthesia, and patients can expect to return home the same day.
+The procedure is typically performed on an outpatient basis under local anaesthesia, and patients can expect to return home the same day.

 Here are some alternative names for otoplasty: